JadeOfMaar/RationalResources/README.md

 Rational Resources purges resource distributions placed by most other mods.
 Untagged resource distributions are all deleted in the ModuleManager `:FOR[zRationalResources]` pass.
 The whitelisting mentioned below largely only applies to global/universal placements, and nearly no specific/per-planet placements in order to prevent unwanted high concentrations like Karbonite on Eve.

 **Whitelisted resources**
-* Antimatter, ArgonGas, LqdHe3, LqdHydrogen, XenonGas. (used by at least the Near Future Tech and Far Future Tech mods).
+* Antimatter, ArgonGas, LqdHe3, Karborundum, LqdDeuterium, LqdHydrogen, XenonGas. (used by at least the Near Future Tech and Far Future Tech mods).
 * Karbonite, Karborundum.
 * __Not__ Dirt (used only by USI MKS.
 Its absence should be but a minor hurdle to MKS players).